 Listening to Michael answer brainstorming questions helps me understand how an interviewer would want me to speak.
 Asking myself brainstorming questions helps me practice and improve.

 Whenever I’m curious about something I notice when I walk on the street, or whenever I’m wondering how I could do something to improve a situation, I turn it into a brainstorming question and practice.
 It doesn’t have to be a formal practice session.
 Work to improve your weaknesses, but don’t give up.
 No matter how hard things are for you, always remember your goal and do everything you can to achieve it.

 I think FC is offering high-quality training programs and I am grateful to have access to all of them.
 I also like that you are constantly uploading new content and offering new programs.
 One thing that FC should start doing is offer FC Insiders a platform to get to know each other and communicate with each other.
 FC Insiders are loyal subscribers and they are serious about our careers and becoming their best selves.
 It would be nice to have an easy way to get to know each other, find case partners, or just find people with a similar background to talk about careers.
 Having a list of business terms posted on the website would be extremely useful for me and other PhDs who have no business background and have never taken an economics class.
 I know we can google all these terms, but it would be helpful to have access to a glossary covering all the basic terms.

-Over the last 8 years, we have noticed a pattern of mistakes newer and sometimes long-term members make, which negatively impact their results and progress.
-Keep in mind that in addition to patterns we noticed based on members data and performance, we have had >1,000 coaching clients and keep detailed notes on every single interaction.
+Over the last 11 years, we have noticed a pattern of mistakes newer and sometimes long-term members make, which negatively impact their results and progress.
+Keep in mind that in addition to patterns we noticed based on members data and performance, we have had way over >1,000 coaching clients and keep detailed notes on every single interaction.